 An important topic in the new care act is the compatibility of care and work.
 The new services and benefits are designed to ease the burden on people in the workforce caring for relatives.

-Further information can be found on the website of the Federal Government (german).
+Further information can be found on the website of the Federal Government (in German only).